my-name-is-samael/ffs-order-monitor/README.md

 Under the ~~hood~~ table
 - [ ] Refactor into a Vue project
-- [ ] push new event/order only instead of all event/order
+- [ ] Push new event/order only instead of all event/order
+- [ ] Build server into a standalone exe

 ## How to install